The Evolution of T1D Technology

 T1Ds are also enjoying the advent of the smart pen, thanks to groundbreaking diabetes tech like that of Companion Medical’s InPen.
-The InPen combines an injector pen, Bluetooth technology, bolus advisor, and a smartphone app to create a convenient, contained smart delivery system for those on MDI or those who might need a pump break.
+The InPen combines an injector pen, Bluetooth technology, bolus advisor and a smartphone app to create a convenient, contained smart delivery system for those on multiple daily injections (MDI) or those who might need a pump break.

 First Insulin Pump

-Fun Fact: Because of the Biostator’s ability to monitor BG levels continuously, it technically counts as the first CGM!
+Fun Fact: Because of the Biostator’s ability to monitor BG levels continuously, it technically counts as the first continuous glucose monitor (CGM)!

-Insulin pumps now come in all shapes, sizes and colors – most use tubing for insulin delivery, save for the OmniPod which offers a wireless experience.
+Insulin pumps now come in all shapes, sizes and colors—most use tubing for insulin delivery, save for the OmniPod which offers a wireless experience.
 Some of the most widely used pump models today include the Animas Ping, Medtronic MiniMed, OmniPod, and T:Slim.
-Select insulin pumps can now even work in concert with continuous glucose monitoring systems (CGM.)
+Select insulin pumps can now even work in concert with CGM.